CapricanDRJ/HadesStarCommunityData/docs/corp/a3864fad7e4ba08611eda264a7934afe237a2f313a23b12dcce9db0a96a09daf/index.md

 ```
 Casual Clan looking for active players.
-Join our clan and grow with us.
+Join our clan and grow with u
+s.}
 ```
 ### Whitestar Bonus ❌